No other piece of equipment can make or break

 benefit from my experiences below.

-Before I left on my around-the-world bike tour I had to decide what type of touring
+Before I left on my multi year around-the-world bike tour I had to decide what type of touring

 bike would withstand hardships in distant underdeveloped countries.